 Royalties and taxes

-In 2017, royalties totalled $931 million, including $355 million directed to oil sands royalties.
-As well, income taxes totalled $1.2 billion* to governments in Canada and internationally (*does not include excise taxes collected and remitted by Suncor).
+In 2018, royalties totalled more than $1 billion, including $398 million directed to oil sands royalties.
+As well, current income tax expense totalled $1.25 billion* to governments in Canada and internationally. $295 million in property taxes were paid to municipalities in Canada (*does not include excise taxes collected and remitted by Suncor).

 Goods and services

-A look at our supply chain spending shows we had close to 5,000 Canadian vendors spanning all 10 provinces as well as the Northwest Territories and the Yukon.
-The United States was our next biggest supplier (more than 1,300 vendors), and we also purchased from nearly 40 other countries.
+Our supply chain spending demonstrates we had close to 5,000 Canadian vendors spanning all 10 provinces in 2018, as well as the Northwest Territories and the Yukon.
+We purchase from nearly 40 countries globally; the United States is our second-largest supplier with more than 1,300 vendors.

-We have seven major category groups that are further segmented into categories and subcategories.
-The taxonomy used to define and create these categories and subcategories is the United Nations Standard Products and Services Code that is used globally to classify products and services.
+We have five major category groups that are further segmented into categories and subcategories.
 The range of goods and services is extensive and includes:

 - aviation services